Flapjack Plant

 Light

-To achieve the signature red edges, provide at least 6 hours of direct sunlight.
-If grown indoors, a south-facing window is ideal.
+For red edges, give at least 6 hours of direct sun.
+Indoors, a south-facing window is usually best.

 In-Depth Care & Growth